 The UN Agency for Migration (IOM), together with the governments of El Salvador, Guatemala and Honduras, launched the campaign Mi Comunidad en Movimiento with the aim of contributing to overcome the stigma associated with migrants, with special attention to vulnerable groups such as women; children and adolescents, indigenous people and communities sex-gender diverse.

 IOM, in coordination with the Municipality of San Pedro Sula, installed two service windows to assist the needs of mobile populations and promote a safe and orderly migration.

-The cooperation agreement was signed by the Executive Chairman of the AMHON, Nery Cerrato, and IOM's Chief of Mission to El Salvador, Guatemala and Honduras, Jorge Peraza Breedy.
+The opening ceremony was presided by the Deputy Mayor of San Pedro Sula, Lilia Umaña, and IOM's Chief of Mission for El Salvador, Guatemala and Honduras, Jorge Peraza Breedy.

 IOM joined the 2016 Migrant Week Festival to raise awareness on the risks of irregular migration and the rights of mobile populations in Honduras.